fabri1983/eternity2_solver/README.md

 - clever data structures for quickly accessing data: matrix of neighbour tiles, mask matrices.
 - primitive arrays whenever possible to reduce memory usage.
 - bitwise operations and micro optimizations.
-- minimal perfect hash function to quickly access neighbour tiles.
+- *minimal perfect hash function* to quickly access neighbour tiles.
+- *Elias-Fano* compression schema, a technique for compressing arrays of monotonically increasing integers.
 - lot of JVM flag tweaks to reduce thread pressure, GC pressure, JIT compiler parameters, etc.

 There are two versions of the same solver: